zturtleman/ioqw/opengl2-readme.md

                                             2048.

 Cvars that you probably don't care about or shouldn't mess with:

-*  `r_mergeMultidraws`              - Optimize number of calls to
-                                   glMultiDrawElements().
-                                     0 - Don't.
-                                     1 - Do some. (default)
-                                     2 - Do more than necessary (eats CPU).

-*  `r_mergeLeafSurfaces`            - Merge surfaces that share common materials
-                                   and a common leaf.
-Speeds up rendering.
-                                     0 - Don't.
-                                     1 - Do. (default)

-*  `r_recalcMD3Normals`             - Recalculate the normals when loading an MD3.
-                                   Fixes normal maps in some cases but looks ugly in others.
-                                     0 - Don't. (default)
-                                     1 - Do.

 *  `r_depthPrepass`                 - Do a depth-only pass before rendering.
                                    Speeds up rendering in cases where advanced